Educational Financing, 2026-27 Academic Year

 A graduate education is a major investment in your future.

-To apply for Journalism School scholarships and fellowships, applicants must submit the following forms by their stated deadlines:
+To apply for Journalism School scholarships and fellowships, applicants must submit the following forms by January 12:

-• To begin your Scholarship Supplement, go to your online admission application; log in as a returning user; click "Start New Application;" select "Scholarship 2025;" and click "Create Application."
-Remember that you must also complete and submit an admissions application to be considered for scholarship.
+• To begin the Scholarship Supplement, go to the online admission application; log in as a returning user; click "Start New Application;" select "Scholarship 2026;" and click "Create Application."
+Remember that applicants must also complete and submit an admissions application to be considered for a scholarship.

 U.S. citizens and permanent residents only.